ctuni/ctuni.github.io/_pages/cv.md

   * Transcriptomics
   * Metagenomics
 * AWS
-* Docker, Singularity, Conda, Git, and other helper tools for Bioinformatics
+* Docker, Singularity, Conda, Git, CLI, and other helper tools for Bioinformatics
+* Aside from hard skills, I consider myself someone eager to learn, solve problems, and overcome obstacles by finding creative and inventive solutions while being a team-player.

 Publications
 ======